gotev/android-upload-service/README.md

 ## Purpose
 I needed an easy and efficient way to upload multipart form data (HTTP parameters and files) to a server, and I haven't found anything useful so far that suited my needs.
 I also needed that the upload got handled in the background and in the most efficient way on Android.
-More that that, I also needed to show upload status in the Android Notification Center.
+More than that, I also needed to show upload status in the Android Notification Center.

 So, after some research on the web I found that the best way to do this is to implement an IntentService and notify